Beverly Hills Cop: Soundtrack

 The soundtrack was released on MCA Records and won the Grammy Award for Best Score Soundtrack for Visual Media (1986).
-The instrumental title tune, "Axel F", composed and performed by Harold Faltermeyer, has been covered by numerous artists.
-The soundtrack also featured the song "Neutron Dance," performed by the Pointer Sisters, which became a Billboard Top 10 hit, and two Patti LaBelle hits, "New Attitude," which hit the top twenty on the US Billboard Hot 100, and the Grammy Award-winning "Stir It Up."
+It featured three top 10 singles on the Billboard Hot 100, the instrumental title tune, "Axel F", composed and performed by Harold Faltermeyer, the Glenn Frey song "The Heat Is On", and "Neutron Dance," performed by the Pointer Sisters.
+The soundtrack also had two Patti LaBelle hits, "New Attitude," which hit the top twenty on the US, and the Grammy Award-winning "Stir It Up."

 Reception

 Box office

 Beverly Hills Cop was released on December 5, 1984, in 1,532 theaters.
 It debuted in first place at the US box office, making $15,214,805 in its first five days of release.
 It expanded on December 21 into 2,006 theatres.
 The film stayed at number one for 13 consecutive weeks and returned to number one in its 15th weekend making 14 non-consecutive weeks at number one tying Tootsie for the film with the most weeks at number one.

-The film earned $234,760,478 in the United States, being the highest-grossing film released in 1984.
+The film earned $234,760,478 in the United States, and $316,360,478 worldwide, being the highest-grossing film released in 1984.
 Adjusted for inflation, it is the third highest-grossing R-rated film of all-time behind The Exorcist and The Godfather.
-For nearly two decades, Beverly Hills Cop would hold the record for having the highest domestic gross for an R-rated film until 2003 when it was taken by The Matrix Reloaded.
+For nearly two decades, Beverly Hills Cop held the record for having the highest domestic gross for an R-rated film until 2003, when it was taken by The Matrix Reloaded.

+Adjusted for inflation, it is the highest-grossing R-rated film of all time at the U.S. box office, with a total box office gross of $730,714,743 in 2024.
 Box Office Mojo estimates that the film sold over 67 million tickets in the US.

+In retrospective reviews, Beverly Hills Cop has been appraised by newer critics for its blend of action and comedy, and they have noted its enduring popularity.